 There are enough railroad tracks on the southeast side of Cleveland that the train from New York could have dropped the Rodgers off at their doorstep, but they probably had to find their way to their new address on their own.
 Fittingly, in the 1874 Cleveland City Directory there is a listing for an Edward Rogers living on the south side of Railroad, near Walnut, in Newburgh.

-As mentioned earlier, the Rodgers descendants believed that Ned fled Ireland for England and then went back to get his wife.
-This might be reflected in their information on the 1900 Census.
-When asked for their year of immigration to the United States, Ned said 1867 and Anna said 1870 ...
+As mentioned earlier, the Rodgers descendants believed that Ned fled Ireland for England and then went back to get his wife ...

 Here I am almost at the end of this series of articles about the Rodgers family and I haven't mentioned the story of Ned Rodgers and the blind pig.

 Agnes was born in Gore of Lochaber, Ottawa Co., Quebec, Canada, on March 27, 1876, the daughter of George McKenzie and Bridget Doherty.
 They are found on the 1881 Census of Gore of Lochaber.